-As grown gamers (aka adult gamers), we often find ourselves without enough time on our hands.
+As adult gamers, we often find ourselves without enough time on our hands.

 We work, have household responsibilities, and have social obligations.
-Some of us are in relationships, possibly with children, who are the ultimate time suckers (THOUGH WE LOVE THEM VERY MUCH).
+Some of us are in relationships, and some have children, who are the ultimate time suckers (THOUGH WE LOVE THEM VERY MUCH).
 If you are not in a relationship, then you may be dating in some capacity, which is also stressful and time-draining (perhaps you are in a relationship with a fellow gamer – that helps).

 This is all on top of consuming our most desired forms of media.
 This is very important to almost any gamer within any gaming community.
 You likely have a show you are watching, a series you would like to re-watch, or a show that you just cannot find time to start.
 Movies are a big time commitment as well.
 If you are a big superhero fan, keeping up with every movie is pretty much a weekly commitment at this point.

-Allocating time and money to video games can be a difficult task for the grown gamer.
-Epic single player games can take weeks of playtime (or more) before you find all of their secrets.
-Online multiplayer games consume a lot of your free time as you improve, level up, and gain necessary equipment and perks to compete.
+Allocating time and money to video games can be a difficult task for adult gamers.
+Epic single-player games can take weeks of playtime, or more, depending on how limited your free time is.
+Online multiplayer games consume even more time as you improve, level up, and gain the necessary equipment and perks to compete.
 Many gamers also long for the nostalgia of putting together an evening with their friends to game late into the night online or on-couch.

 The doctor will often tell you to exercise more, which is never bad advice.
 Do not forget too, to make time for video games.
-Get up earlier before work if you must to knock out a few missions or play a couple matches.
+It keeps your mind healthy (probably).
+Get up earlier before work if you must to knock out a few missions or play a couple of matches.
 Get a mobile game or handheld gaming device to fill in unexpected downtime.
-Read terrific video game content at the friendliest and best outlets (you know the one) that helps you stay connected.
 Make time with your friends to have a weekly gaming session.
+Read terrific video game content at the friendliest and best outlet (you know the one – no, not that one…no, not that one…or that one…ugh…here: GrownGaming) that helps you stay connected.